RealTrippR/RealTrippR/README.md

 Sparked by interest in game development, I began coding began 5 years ago, when I learned the basics of Lua.

-Since then I've expanded my horizons, delving into Python, Java, C, and C++.
+Since then I've expanded my horizons, learning Python, Java, C, and C++.